Category Archives: News

 Interview with Científicas Mexicanas (in Spanish)

-Looking back and proud to share an interview (in Spanish) I did with the inspiring group (17 thousand strong!) of Científicas Mexicanas.
+Looking back and proud to share an interview (in Spanish) I did with the inspiring group of Mexicanas en las Ciencias (nearly 20 000 strong) .

 🇲🇽